Kalenjin people: Economic activity

-A significant majority of Kalenjin speakers are primarily subsistence farmers, they cultivate grains such as maize and wheat and, to a lesser extent, sorghum and millet or practice a pastoralist lifestyle; rearing beef, goats and sheep for meat production.
+The Kalenjin community contributes significantly to the Kenyan economy, primarily through leadership in agriculture, global sports tourism, and public sector representation.
+Their economic footprint is most visible in the Rift Valley region of Kenya, where they engage in a mix of large-scale commercial farming and pastoralism, providing a steady supply of beef and dairy products to the national market.
+As farmers, they cultivate grains such as maize and wheat and, to a lesser extent, sorghum and millet or practice a pastoralist lifestyle; rearing beef, goats and sheep for meat production.
 Equally large numbers practice a combination of both farming and livestock (often dairy cattle) rearing.
-The counties of Uasin Gishu, Trans Nzoia and to a lesser extent Nakuru are often referred to as Kenya's grain-basket counties and are responsible for supplying much of the country's grain requirements.
+The counties of Uasin Gishu, Trans Nzoia and Nakuru are often referred to as Kenya's grain-basket counties and are responsible for supplying much of the country's grain requirements.
+The Kalenjin-dominated counties are known as Kenya's "grain basket" for their massive production of maize and wheat.

+As Global Export Earners, The Kale community is central to the tea industry, particularly in the Kericho and Nandi highlands, which helps maintain Kenya's status as a leading global tea exporter.

 Meat products from the northern areas of West Pokot and Baringo are particularly appreciated for their flavor and are favored in the Rift for the preparation of nyama choma.

 A significant number of Kalenjin have moved to Kenya's cities where large numbers are employed in the Kenyan Government, the Army, Police Force, the banking and finance industry as well as in business.